 Each small batch of cider takes on a unique character, from the different blends of apples gathered in the fall to the wild yeast that took hold.
 We guide the process but nature’s hand is what makes our ciders truly unique.
 As spring sets in so does the tasting and testing of the cider, this guides our decision as to leave the cider as a pure expression of apples, or pair it with other local fruit for a combination greater than the sum of its parts.

-A Sweet counterpart for the ciders, this fortified blackberry wine has notes of cassis, dates, and of course the plump blackberries handpicked from the lowlands of the Cowichan Valley.
+A Sweet counterpart to the ciders (though not syrupy-sweet), this fortified blackberry wine has notes of cassis, dates, caramelized sugar and of course the plump blackberries handpicked from the lowlands of the Cowichan Valley.